jeffoconnorau/AGMPowerCLI/README.md

 # AGMPowerCLI
 A Powershell module for Powershell V7 for Actifio Global Manager.

+It is currently:

-It is currently very limited in function and is considered beta.
+* very limited in function
+* considered beta
+* may be changed dramatically or even withdrawn

 ### What versions of PowerShell will this module work with?